vinci1it2000/schedula/README.rst

 Anaconda install
 ----------------
+The *Anaconda* distribution is a non-standard Python environment that for *Windows* containing all the scientific packages we need, and much more.
+It is not update-able, and has a semi-regular release-cycle of 3 months.

 1. Install Anaconda python 3.4 (preferably 64 bit) from http://continuum.io/downloads.
    Prefer an installation-folder without any spaces leading to it.